mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 # Singularity and Apptainer

-Container provides an isolated environment that supports user applications.
+Containers provide an isolated environment that supports user applications.
 In many cases, it is helpful to use a container to obtain the right environment for your applications on HPC clusters, so as to avoid installing too many dependencies.

 Container has great portability and mobility, that says, it is convenient to migrate your applications bewtween different platforms, such as laptops/desktops, cloud platforms and HPC clusters.